-Want to develop people as leaders?
+Want to develop students (or anyone) as leaders?
 Throw them out of the boat.

 Our children, youth and young adults need to be given real authority.

 • He sent them out two by two, giving them authority over evil, authority to preach, authority to invite people into the Kingdom, authority to heal the sick, authority to call people to repentance, authority to call more workers for the Kingdom (e.g. Mark 6:6-13, Luke 10:1-9)

 • Jesus told them, whoever listens to you, also listens to me, whoever reject you is really rejecting me (e.g. Luke 10:16)

 • Jesus told them, what you bind on earth will be bound in heaven and what you loose on earth with be loosed in heaven (Mt 16:19)

 • Jesus stated those who believe in Him will do even greater things than He did when He walked this earth (John 14:12)

 • And Jesus gave His followers the authority to make disciples of all nations (Mt 28:19-20)